Beth-Watt/Cisco-Networking-Academy-Cybersecurity-Defense-Analyst/Incident-1-Frothly/README.md

 Going in, these looked like three separate issues.
 By the end they weren't.

 Mateo had been stealing physical supplies and was colluding with Nathaniel on something broader.
 Nathaniel, meanwhile, had been using Richard's Salesforce credentials while Richard was traveling.
-Richard wasn't doing anything wrong — his account was being misused and his workstation had ransomware on it.
+Richard wasn't doing anything wrong, his account was being misused and his workstation had ransomware on it.
 He was more of a victim than a suspect.

-Physical theft, credential misuse, and ransomware — all in the same investigation, all loosely tied together through Nathaniel.
+Physical theft, credential misuse, and ransomware - all in the same investigation, all loosely tied together through Nathaniel.

 ---